Can Everything that is True Be Proven True?

 Everything is either A or not A.

-From there one only needs to consider Gödel’s theorems, Bayes’ theorem, and the Scientific method to deduce that some information we can know, some we know we can’t know, and some we can know with different degrees of certainty that differ between what types of truths we are talking about (for example if we are talking about the formal and material in terms of the empirical, logical, or metaphysical).
+From there one only needs to consider theories that deal with induction and probability, like Gödel’s theorems, Bayes’ theorem, and the Scientific method, to deduce that there is some information we can know, some we know we can’t know, and some we can know with different degrees of certainty.

 That can get complex, but for our purposes, we only need to accept the basics of the logic to show, “Everything is either true or not true, but not everything that is true can be proven true, not everything false can be proven false, but we can prove some things are probable.”

 Known Knowns, Known Unknowns, Unknown Unknowns, and Formulating Good Theories

 One major point here is that despite all we can know, there are always going to be things we don’t know for sure.

 Luckily, conversely, despite what we can’t know for sure, there are many things we can know with degrees of certainty.

 Thus, despite the uncertainty, we can still (for practical purposes) label many statements true or false based on current accepted knowledge, philosophical lines of reasoning, experiment and mathematical proofs, empirical evidence (experience-based evidence, rather than reason-based logic), and importantly by applying the scientific method.

 TIP: Here it is vital to understand, all a theory is a probable truth, with many facts pointing at it, that hasn’t been proven wrong.
 If it works, then it is accepted as true until proven false.
 The thing that saves us from becoming dogmatic is skepticism!